redox-os/tfs/README.rst

     compression is really unimportant.
 Extendible hashing or B+ trees?
     Neither.
-TFS uses a combination of trees and hash tables: Nested hash tables.
+TFS uses a combination of trees and hash tables: Nested hash tables, a form of hash trees.
 The idea is that instead of reallocating, a new subtable is created in the bucket.

 Resources on design
 -------------------